 High alpine mountain towns like Aspen are seeing the effects of climate change before many other places, making us “canaries in the mineshaft” for global climate impacts.
-Canary is a beloved member of the Aspen community and reaches out to residents and visitors, alike, to share Aspen’s message of climate action.
+The Canary Initiative is a beloved member of the Aspen community and reaches out to residents and visitors, alike, to share Aspen’s message of climate action.

-The City of Aspen strives to be an environmental leader and to promote environmental stewardship throughout the Roaring Fork Valley and around the globe.
-It recognizes Aspen’s dependence on its climate and natural resources for a thriving economy, healthy ecosystems and exceptional quality of life.
-In an effort to do its part to reduce the threat of climate change, Aspen's City Council adopted the City of Aspen’s Canary Action Plan in 2007, which commits to reducing community emissions 30% by 2020 and 80% by 2050, below 2004 levels.
+The City of Aspen strives to be an environmental leader and to promote environmental stewardship throughout the Roaring Fork Valley, across the state of Colorado, and around the globe.
+We recognize Aspen’s dependence on climate and natural resources for a thriving economy, healthy ecosystems, and exceptional quality of life.
+In an effort to do our part to reduce the threat of climate change, Aspen's City Council adopted the City of Aspen’s Canary Action Plan in 2007, which commits to reducing community emissions 30% by 2020 and 80% by 2050, below 2004 levels.

 Ashley Perl 970.429.1798

 Ashley is first and foremost a passionate member of the Aspen community.
 She was born and raised in Aspen and grew up in the mountains of the Roaring Fork Valley.
 Ashley loves serving the people of Aspen by working to make Aspen a sustainable place for future generations.
 She is an avid skier and cyclist and can be found on her lunch breaks either on the mountain or running the trails around Aspen.
 Ashley holds degrees from the University of Colorado at Boulder and also studied at the Monterrey Institute for International Studies.
 As the director of the Canary Initiative, Ashley oversees the City of Aspen’s climate mitigation and tracking projects; serves as the City’s climate resiliency officer; represents Aspen in state and federal policy matters; and is a resource to fellow employees, local businesses, visitors, the schools and others in all matters related to energy and climate.

 Data & Research Project Planner